input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 #### Reusing GHC's build system: Hadrian

-GHCJS is known to be complex to build, relying on custom build scripts to deal with the GHC fork it uses, etc. The JS backend however is as easy to build as any other GHC.
+GHCJS is known to be complex to build, relying on custom build scripts to deal with the GHC fork it uses, etc. The JavaScript backend however is as easy to build as any other GHC.
 It doesn't require any wrapper script, only the "emconfigure" tool provided by the Emscripten project.

 With a fresh checkout of the GHC source tree, you can now build a GHC with the JavaScript backend with just these commands: